bhoominn/nb_utils/README.md

 /// It reverses the String
 example.reverse;

-/// It return list of single character from String example.toList();
+/// Returns list of single character from String example.toList();

 /// Returns true if given String is null or isEmpty